 Some dogs are afraid of people.
 Others are fearful and anxious to be left alone.
 Whether it’s the dog who chews the carpet or has accidents in the house because he’s lived his whole life outdoors, or the puppy who barks too much, dogs with special needs can easily overwhelm animal centres that are already stretched to their limits.

-The Provincial Dog Rehabilitation Centre is a place with the dedicated staff and resources to support these dogs and help prepare them to find loving homes.
+The Provincial Dog Rehabilitation Centre is a place with dedicated staff and resources to support these dogs and help prepare them to find loving homes.

 What are some of the features of the Provincial Dog Rehabilitation Centre?